-In terms of college education, Oakley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.08% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Oakley is somewhat higher than in the average US city of 21.84%: 27.08% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Oakley in 2010 was $27,139, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
 This equates to an annual income of $108,556 for a family of four.

 The people who call Oakley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakley residents report their race to be White, followed by Asian.
 Oakley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.25% of the city’s residents.
 Important ancestries of people in Oakley include English, Irish, French, Scottish, and Swiss.